 [Note: This is from 2011 from the band’s website.
 I could not find or access a more current bio.
 However, this recent article seems to validate the older bio.]

 People are into all kinds of things that are dangerous, foolish, and sinful.
-This has always been typical of us humans, but I think interest into dark things, specifically the occult, is growing by leaps and bounds today.
+This has always been typical of us humans, but I think having and interest into dark things, specifically the occult, is growing by leaps and bounds today.
 I know that the world is crazy and has little interest in Christ the King.
+Certainly, many people don’t believe Christ has already conquered the devil.
 And I know perhaps sometimes we just might have to roll our eyes or shrug our shoulders at some of the things we see.
 We can’t get worked up over every evil in the world.
 None of us have that kind of stamina or bandwidth.
 But the Devil is real.
 Demons are real.
 And this is not a little thing.